the most common grammar mistakes everyone needs to avoid

 If your reader cannot properly engage with your writing, then what’s the purpose of that written text?
 In writing, we often make the mistakes that make our entire write-up look unprofessional and difficult to read.

 So, it’s better to be aware of such grammar errors and find solutions to avoid them.
-Using a grammar checker will also help you learn about the common writing mistakes and avoid them.
-That’s why, we’ve highlighted such mistakes in this post along with the examples.
+Using a grammar checker will also help you learn about common writing mistakes and avoid them.
+That’s why we’ve highlighted such mistakes in this post, along with the examples.
 Hope this guide will help you improve your writing and make it more engaging for the readers.